The Ultimate List of Must Haves For Your Baby Registry

 I highly recommend Amazon for making your registry!
 They send you an awesome sample kit after adding 15 things to your registry and anything that isn’t purchased for you from your registry, they offer 15% off the remaining items!

-Here are my “must haves” for a baby registry:
+Here is the ultimate list of “must haves” for your baby registry:

 I went through a couple of strollers until I saw my friend’s City Select stroller on a play date.
 We were at a zoo with dirt walkways and small potholes.
 I was struggling with my Britax, and she was breezing right along.